macph/nextbus/README.md

 # nextbus

-Live bus times in the UK.
+Live service times in the UK.

 This is a Flask web application running on a PostgreSQL DB via SQLAlchemy.